bbatsov/blog/_posts/2011-05-03-ruby-or-python.markdown

 has great support for building Cocoa Apps for OS X. I personally think that JRuby is the best Ruby distribution out there, but that's the point of another post entirely.

+# 3rd party library availability and installation

+It's not secret that part of Python's philosophy is that it comes with batteries included - meaning that it's standard library is vast and covers a lot of common tasks.
+In case you can't find what you're looking for in it you're left with an number of third party libraries for Python whose number can only be described by the word epic and that cover every task conceivable.
+[PyPi](http://pypi.python.org/pypi) maintains an up-to-date list of Python packages.

+You have several options in the department of python package management.
+If you're using ActivePython you can use the excellent [PyPM](http://code.activestate.com/pypm/) tool, which provides quick installation of thousands of packages for many Python versions and platforms for ActivePython distributions.

+[EasyInstall](http://peak.telecommunity.com/DevCenter/EasyInstall) is another popular solution that works with the standard Python distribution.
+Like PyPM it allows you easily search for and install Python packages from the PyPI that are bundled in Python's standard egg format(Jave developers might think of eggs as jars).
+EasyInstall has splendid documentation so I won't go into any details here.

+Linux users will also find a great selection of Python libraries prepackaged for use with the distribution's package manager.

+Ruby has an application that is more or less equivalent to EasyInstall called [RubyGems](http://rubygems.org/)(gems are the standard way to distribute Ruby libraries).
+Linux users can of course install Ruby libraries with the distribution's package manager as well.
+However, a lot less ruby libraries are generally prepackaged compared to Python.

+Although tools like EasyInstall and RubyGems are easy to use and quite handy, I as a long-time Linux users dislike them a bit, since they circumvent the distributions native package handling.
+Unfortunately package maintainers cannot find the time to package every Python and Ruby library available so I guess EasyInstall and RubyGems won't be going anywhere soon and of course we have to consider Windows users for whom such applications are of great value given the lack of unified package management on Windows.

+One thing to keep in mind about installing eggs and gems is that some of them are implemented in C(usually for performance reasons) and are locally built prior to their installation - an operation bound to fail if you don't have a C compiler installed.

 # Misc